kanootoko/digitalModel_provision/README.md

 }
 ```

-:function, :res_function - string representing city function. :function can be null in case it was not set in request, otherwise they are the same
+:city_function, :res_function - string representing city city_function. :city_function can be null in case it was not set in request, otherwise they are the same
 :district, :res_district - string representing district. :district can be null in case it was not set in request, otherwise they are the same
-:soc_group, :res_soc_group - string representing social group. :soc_group can be null in case it was not set in request, otherwise they are the same
+:social_group, :res_soc_group - string representing social group. :social_group can be null in case it was not set in request, otherwise they are the same
-:situation, :res_situation - string representing social group. :situation can be null in case it was not set in request, otherwise they are the same
+:living_situation, :res_situation - string representing social group. :living_situation can be null in case it was not set in request, otherwise they are the same
 :provision - float from 0.0 to 5.0

 ### /api/provision/ready/municipalities